career-artur/home/_pages/cv.md

 Work experience
 ======
   **Mercedes-Benz AG: Solution Architect (2019 - now)**
-  * Plan, build and run IoT platform administration & DevOps services (Azure) and coordinated a team of 11 experts as Product Owner.
-Improved effiziency of ser through introduction of agile methotologies and oversaw internal infrastructure operations services generating over 400.000€ yearly revenue.
-Transitoned and Transfomred all Services to new carveout Partner
+  * Plan, build and run administration & DevOps services for an IoT platform and coordinated a development team out of 11 experts as Product Owner and generated over 400.000€ yearly revenue.
+Improved effiziency of servicedelivery through introduction of agile methotologies, improved securtiy and saved money.
+In 2022 Transitoned and Transfomred all Services to new carveout Partner.
   * Spearheaded the ITSM transformation from CISM to ServiceNow within Mercedes-Benz Vans, overseeing 400 applications across multiple locations, reporting directly to the MB Vans IT CTO.
 Developed concepts, models, and blueprints for sustainable IT Service Management, conducted ServiceNow ITSM trainings, and implemented Major Incident Management processes.
   * Committee work (tbd.):
     * Achtiecture Integration Squad
     * MB VAN Cloud Community Lead
     * ServiceNow Champion in ITSM Community
-  * Consulting? (tbd.)

   **Mercedes-Benz Tech Innovation: Senior Test Engineer (08/2018 - 12/2018)**
   * Reviewed functional and technical documentation (User Stories in Jira, Confluence) for the "Mercedes me" App.
   * Designed and documented logical test cases, aligned with Customer Function Owner's and Release Management requirements, applying appropriate test techniques.
-  * Executed, documented test cases, including test drives and onboard feature testing using various tools, implemented, executed, and analyzed automated test cases, and collaborated on error reports (Defects) with defect managers and developers.
+  * Executed documented test cases, including test drives and onboard feature testing using various tools, implemented, executed, and analyzed automated test cases, and collaborated on error reports (Defects) with defect managers and developers.
+  * Onboarded and coached new Test Engineers

   **Mercedes-Benz Group China Ltd.: Test Manager (06/2016 - 07/2018)**
   * Led the establishment of an end-to-end test organization in China for Mercedes-Benz connectivity solution "Mercedes Me Connect".